Google makes privacy push with new controls and features in Android 12

 "By working together we have been able to take strengths of each and combine them into an experience that has faster performance, longer battery life and more of the apps you love available for the watch."

-Samsung vice-president Janghyun Yoon said in a separate statement the South Korean firm "constantly pursues new ways to meet the ever-changing needs of consumers," adding, "That's why we decided to team up with Google... to bring the best of our platforms together into one unified experience."
+Samsung vice-president Janghyun Yoon said in a separate statement that the South Korean firm "constantly pursues new ways to meet the ever-changing needs of consumers", adding: "That's why we decided to team up with Google... to bring the best of our platforms together into one unified experience."